Welcome to the 2019 Kettle Moraine Press Association Summer Journalism Workshop: Tales as Old as Time. This year's SJW will take place July 21-24.

 Check out will be on Wednesday at 9 a.m.
 Rooms must be cleaned and waste baskets emptied before you leave--we will do this during the long lunch break.
 All bags will be taken to Johnston Hall for our final meeting.
 Failure to complete this task results in a fine to be determined by the residence hall staff.

 Students will receive a camp t-shirt upon arriving.
 They will be required to wear this t-shirt on the first day of camp.
 Light and comfortable clothing suitable for the classroom environment is suggested.
 Please use good judgment.
 Most classrooms are air conditioned, and you may need a sweater or long pants.
 Layering clothing is advised.
+If your student ordered a week's worth of t-shirts, then he/she will receive those upon check in as well.

 Still have questions?
 Check out our FAQ page.